harrypujols/framesets/README.md

     - Probably.
 I don't know if I will use tags like `<marquee>` or `<blink>`.
 Framesets are aceptable in some kind of HTML4 flavor, so I have to study what is legal and what isn't.
 - **Q- Are you going to use modern tools like current frameworks and task runners?**
     - Probably.
 As long as the final product remains within its original educational purpose.
+    - The only rule I got for this boilerplate is that it has to be compatible with all browsers available in late 1999.
 - **Q- Can I help?**
     - Sure.
 Fork it and let me see what you got.
     - One thing I will like to do is to collect infamous gifs from the late 90s.
 If you can help, you are welcome to join the fun.